hariyaki/Word-Furigana-Macro/FuriganaMaker.txt

 End Sub

 '---------------------------------------------------------------------------------
-' PRIVATE SUB: Applies Word's Phonetic Guide to [startPos..endPos].
+' ApplyPhoneticGuideToRange: Applies Word's Phonetic Guide to [startPos..endPos].
 ' Uses SendKeys "~" to auto-press "OK" in the Phonetic Guide dialog.
 '---------------------------------------------------------------------------------
 Private Sub ApplyPhoneticGuideToRange(startPos As Long, endPos As Long)